 He’s got solid height for a defensive back, can read a quarterback’s eyes and can anticipate throws before making a quick break on them.

-Keevan is just getting started for Colorado State football, and even if he doesn’t wind up making 12 Pro Bowls or earning four All-Pro selections, that’s perfectly fine.
+Keevan has already shown promise for Colorado State football, and even if he doesn’t wind up making 12 Pro Bowls or earning four All-Pro selections, that’s perfectly fine.
 In fact, he doesn’t want to be the next Champ Bailey or be known as just Champ Bailey’s kid.

 “Once I make a name for myself, that’s what people are going to know me for — not who my dad is,” he told the Denver Post.
 “I’m Keevan Bailey, and I’m my own man.”